esogeomedismo/fonZbetabugged/README.md

 demo: https://fonz.esogeomedismo.org/ should have the most recent version

-##this version beta zero 2 is retirede because bugged
+## this version beta zero 2 is labelled bugged
 use the newest instead